opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param anchor: Anchor of the kernel that indicates the relative position of a filtered point within the kernel.
 The anchor resides within the kernel.
 The special default value (-1,-1) means that the anchor is at the kernel center.

+    :param borderType: Pixel extrapolation method.
+For details, see :ocv:func:`borderInterpolate` .

     :param stream: Stream for the asynchronous version.

-.. note:: This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

 .. seealso:: :ocv:func:`filter2D`, :ocv:func:`gpu::convolve`